LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Dealing with Team Rejection](https://informatiq.github.io/2017/06/25/Dealing-with-team-rejection.html) - by Ramez Hanna.
 Takeaway: "Team needs to establish healthy relationships between its members based on trust and communications."
 Provides useful context points and insight for when you have to tell your report that they need to improve.

+- [How Do Managers Get Stuck?](http://www.elidedbranches.com/2017/09/how-do-managers-get-stuck.html) - by Camille Fournier.
+Takeaway: Tips on how to get promoted to the next level of management and prove you're ready to manage managers."

 - [How Do You Know Someone Has True Leadership Skills?
 Look for These 5 Signs](https://www-inc-com.cdn.ampproject.org/c/s/www.inc.com/amp/138086.html) - by Marcel Schwantes.
-Takeaway: Leaders spread joy and drive fear away; provide employees with meaning, purpose anda sense of belonging; foster a learning spirit within the organization; build trust that leads to business outcomes; and are open and transparent in how they communicate.
+Takeaway: Leaders spread joy and drive fear away; provide employees with meaning, purpose and a sense of belonging; foster a learning spirit within the organization; build trust that leads to business outcomes; and are open and transparent in how they communicate.

 - [How to Ensure a New Manager Succeeds](https://getlighthouse.com/blog/new-manager-how-to-help-succeed) - by Lighthouse.
 Takeaway: Provide more support through 1:1's; give them good fundamentals to start; make some failure okay.